butopea/odoo-ventor-tech/ventor_base/README.rst

 16.0.2.3.0 (2025-10-27)
 ***********************
 * Added the settings "Change Lots and S/N" to the Warehouse Operations menu
+* Added the settings "Blind recheck" to the Order Recheck menu
 * Added the settings "Group lines" to the Batch Picking menu
 * Added the settings "Scan source location once" to the Warehouse Operations, Batch Picking, Cluster Picking, Wave Picking menus